RACCommunity/RACNest/Documents/3_search.md

 	return disposable
 }
 ```
-All our work (step 1 to 5) is right now that `producer` (`producer: SignalProducer<P.Value, NoError>`).
-So our producer is started with a `Signal`.
-The interesting bits, besides the [`startWithSignal`](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/SignalProducer.swift#L226#L263) implementation (which is way beyong what I am trying to show here), are:
+The interesting bits, besides the [`startWithSignal`](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/SignalProducer.swift#L226#L263) implementation (which is way beyond what I am trying to show here), are:

 1. The property update via the `property <~ signal`, which pretty much just updates the `property.value` when a new value comes ([via Next](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/ReactiveCocoa/Swift/Property.swift#L261)).
-2. The actual begin of the work when the `startWithCompleted` is called.
+2. The actual beginning of the work when the `startWithCompleted` is called.
 As you might have noticed with the `let mutableProperty = MutableProperty(initialValue)` above, the `property.producer` is already set.
 3. The `AnyProperty` internally makes use of a `MutableProperty` to do the heavy lifting.